 It’s scented, and it tastes delicious.
 What’s that all about?

 Elan is a wonderful, natural medicine, so I wanted it to smell and taste like a complex concentration of some of the most glorious aspects of the world around us—sunshine and ripe fruit and rich spices.
-For myself, I always imagine it smells and tastes like Chateau d’Yquem, the legendary sweet wine from Sauternes, France.
-Tasting notes for great vintages of Chateau d’Yquem often talk of honey, pineapple, apricots, tropical fruit, caramel and spice.
+For myself, I always imagine it smells and tastes like Sauternes, the legendary sweet wines from Bordeaux, France.
+Tasting notes for great vintages of the finest Sauternes often talk of honey, pineapple, apricots, tropical fruit, caramel and spice.

 So where does elan come from and how is it made?